14.4 Calculate Probabilities from Survival/Hazard Tables

 -

-Note that we strongly recommend that the underlying tables use the lookup method "interpolate" to avoid odd probability and hazard calculations from flat portions of the table.
+We strongly recommend that the underlying tables use the lookup method "interpolate" to avoid odd probability and hazard calculations from flat portions of the table.

 Both of these functions are demonstrated in the Healthcare Example Model TableFunctions-CDC-Markov.trex.